halcyonnouveau/soppo/docs/guide.md

-# Soppo Language Design
+# Soppo Language Guide

-This document describes the design of Soppo - the principles that guide development and the features it provides.
-It's intended for contributors and anyone wanting to understand why Soppo works the way it does.
+This guide covers Soppo's features, syntax, and tooling.
+It's intended for anyone learning or using the language.

 ## Principles